openspending/spendb/doc/overview.rst

   and improving the quality of the data, such as its completeness, regularity and expressiveness.

-  As these steps are very specific to each dataset, OpenSpending cannot provide generic means to address these problems.
+  As these steps are very specific to each dataset, SpenDB cannot provide generic means to address these problems.
 Therefore, we aim to document common patterns and practices with a specific focus on governemnt finance.